 Inbreeding reduces the gene pool and creates a higher chance of birth defects and genetic problems.

 In the 19th Century Maui dolphins were found around the North Island coastline, from Tuaroa Point in Northland to mid-Bay of Plenty.
 Sadly, they are now only found from Maunganui Bluff (near Dargaville) to just south of New Plymouth - most commonly between Manukau Harbour and Port Waikato.
 And as Maui dolphins prefer shallow waters, this brings them into direct contact with humans and makes them particularly vulnerable to their main threat: fishing.

-In 2012 the Government implemented an interim set net ban between Pariokariwa Point and Harewa, out 2 nautical miles, short of the IWC and ICUN recommendations.
+The Maui’s section of the TMP was reviewed in 2012 following the continued decline of the species, and another death as a result of set netting.
+The government implemented an interim set net ban between Pariokariwa Point and Harewa, out 2 nautical miles, short of the IWC and ICUN recommendations.

 For Maui dolphins, the most significant problems are:

 New threats are emerging: